21 Healthy Grab-and-Go Snacks Perfect for Busy Days

 Trail mix is one of those snacks that can be healthy or extremely unhealthy depending on what you put in it.
-That said, a healthy trail mix made with peanuts, almonds, sunflower seeds, pumpkin seeds and a few dried cranberries can pack a ton of protein per serving.
+That said, a healthy trail mix made with peanuts, almonds, sunflower seeds, pumpkin seeds, and a few dried cranberries can pack a ton of protein per serving.
 Just make sure you're keeping those servings low so you aren't throwing down hundreds of extra calories for a snack.
 The oversized trail mix bags are one of the worst airport foods but otherwise not so bad if you keep it all in check.

-Whey and plant-based protein powders are popular with fitness-conscious people because they know the importance of staying up on the muscle-building proteins.
-Powdered protein shakes makes it super simple to get some protein in while on the go—just shake a scoop with water and you'll get 15-30 grams of protein in one fell swoop.
+Whey and plant-based protein powders are popular with fitness-conscious people because they know the importance of staying up on muscle-building proteins.
+Powdered protein shakes make it super simple to get some protein in while on the go—just shake a scoop with water and you'll get 15-30 grams of protein in one fell swoop.
 Just be sure to pay attention to sugar counts because some companies add a ton of extra fillers to make their protein powders mimic milkshakes.